 e) Seek Feedback:

 Show it to your seniors or professors for suggestions.
-Their tips can help you do it better next time.
+Their tips can help you do better next time.

 6. Presentation Tips

-- Team: Who did each part?
+- Team: What role did each member play?

-A clean, well-marked task (even if easy) looks better than a big, not done one.
+A clean, well-marked task (even if easy) looks better than a big, not-done one.

 7. Inspiring Next Steps